Active vibration control of electric machines on elastic steel frame foundations

 • Variant 3: Actuator system instead of steel blocks - control on (green curve)

-As Figures 1 (Campbell diagram) and 5 illustrate, speed stop ranges must be designated with steel blocks because of the very pronounced resonances.
-Continuous operation at these speeds (or close to them) should be avoided at all costs.
-Variant 2 shows the vibration behaviour during runup with an integrated actuator system with the control turned off.
-Comparing variants 1 and 2 shows that resonance points are shifted and, because of the special mechanical design of the actuator system, all vibration modes are more strongly coupled and exhibit vertical motor foot movements.
+As Figures 1 (Campbell diagram) and 5 illustrate, restricted speed ranges must be designated with steel blocks because of the very pronounced resonances.
+Continuous operation at these speeds (or close to them) should be avoided.
+Variant 2 shows the vibration behaviour during run-up with an actuator system with the control turned off.
+Comparing variants 1 and 2 shows that resonances are shifted and, because of the special mechanical design of the actuator system, all vibration modes are more strongly coupled and have vertical motor foot movements.

-The vibration measurements in the runup of variant 3 (control on) show the vibration amplitudes of all vibration modes are greatly reduced in the speed setting range although only vertical forces are introduced into the system.
-And because of the low vibration values and the very good damping, no speed stop ranges must be defined
+The vibration measurements in the run-up of variant 3 (control on) show the vibration amplitudes of all vibration modes are greatly reduced in the operating speed range although only vertical forces are introduced into the system.
+And because of the low vibration values and the very good damping, no restricted speed ranges must be defined

 Project structure and ADAM project partners